 - Some PDFS do not have a set default language, which doesn’t meet WCAG 2.1 success criteria 3.1.1.
 Training procedures have begun to ensure new PDFs meet this requirement, during which trainees are instructed to review historic PDFs they’re responsible for and update the default language where possible.
 The target end date for this work is 29 July 2022.
 We have set out exceptions in the disproportionate burden section below.

 Content that’s not within the scope of the accessibility regulations

 PDFs and other documents

 Many of our older PDFs and Word documents don’t meet accessibility standards.
-For example, they may not be structured so they’re accessible to a screen reader.
-This doesn’t meet WCAG 2.1 success criterion 4.1.2 (name, role value).
+For example, they may not be structured so they’re accessible to a screen reader, which doesn’t meet WCAG 2.1 success criterion 4.1.2 (name, role value), and/or they .

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we don’t plan to fix old PDF newsletters, posters or campaign materials that might still be published and accessed through our website.